chengniedotcom/chengniedotcom.github.io/notes/the-war-of-art.md

 1. The professional arms himself with patience, not only to give the stars time to align in his career, but to keep himself from flaming out in each individual work.
 He knows that any job, whether it’s a novel or a kitchen remodel, takes twice as long as he thinks and costs twice as much.
 He accepts that.
 He recognizes it as reality.

 1. A pro views her work as craft, not art.
 Not because she believes art is devoid of a mystical dimension.
 On the contrary.
 She understands that all creative endeavor is holy, but she doesn’t dwell on it.
 She knows if she thinks about that too much, it will paralyze her.
 So she concentrates on technique.
 The professional masters how, and leaves what and why to the gods.
 Like Somerset Maugham she doesn’t wait for inspiration, she acts in the anticipation of its apparition.
-It is similar to how 张艺谋 approaches moving making as his 手艺
+[It is similar to how Zhang Yimou approaches moving making as his craft]

 1. The sign of the amateur is overglorification of and preoccupation with the mystery.
 The professional shuts up.
 She doesn’t talk about it.
 She does her work.

 1. The amateur believes he must first overcome his fear; then he can do his work.
 The professional knows that fear can never be overcome.
 He knows there is no such thing as a fearless warrior or a dread-free artist.